kukas/music-transcription/README.md

 ## Usage

-There are several possible uses of this github project.
-You can use the pretrained models for melody extraction on a specified input song.
-You can also check and replicate the results we reported in our paper and my [bachelor thesis on Melody Extraction](http://hdl.handle.net/20.500.11956/108322).
-Finally you can use our framework to train your own models.
+You can also check and replicate the results we reported in our paper.

 ### Replicate our experiments